 - Non-small cell lung cancer (NSCLC) that has metastasized (spread to other parts of the body).
-It is used as first-line treatment in patients whose tumors have certain epidermal growth factor receptor (EGFR) gene mutations.
+It is used as first-line treatment in patients whose tumors have certain EGFR gene mutations.

 Dacomitinib is also being studied in the treatment of other types of cancer.

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Dacomitinib - A lay language summary of important information about this drug that may include the following:

 - warnings about this drug,

 - what this drug is used for and how it is used,

 - what you should tell your doctor before using this drug,

 - what you should know about this drug before using it,